-What is the best live webinar platform?
+The best live webinar platform

 If you’re going to host a live webinar, then Google Hangouts, Skype, Facebook Live, or YouTube Live could work well for you.
 They’re free and they provide a lot of tools to interact with your guests.

-What is the best automated webinar platform?
+The best automated webinar platform